Atlas-OS/Atlas/README.md

 #### **Debloated**

 Atlas is heavily stripped, preinstalled apps and other components are removed.
-This can break some compatability.
-This significantly reduces ISO and install size.
+Although this can break some compatibility, it significantly reduces ISO and installs size.
 Functionalities such as Printing, are removed.
 This modification is focused on pure gaming, but most work and education applications work.

 #### **Performant**